Skip to Content

 Flowchart illustrating the ID.me IP/MFA workflow

-All NCI application users must complete IP and onboard with ID.me for MFA set-up.
-After which, users must link their ID.me credentials to their CTEP-IAM accounts.
+All NCI application users must link their ID.me credentials to their CTEP-IAM accounts.
 This process must be completed directly through the CTEP-IAM application site.
 Once an ID.me account has been linked, only ID.me credentials (username and password, plus the selected MFA option) will allow a user to access NCI systems.
 CTEP-IAM credentials will no longer allow access.

 Webinars:

-Live webinars on the CTEP-IAM & ID.me implementation will be hosted to provide users with helpful and hands-on information.
-Please see the scheduled sessions and registration link below.
+Live webinars on the updated CTEP-IAM & ID.me implementation will be hosted to provide users with helpful and hands-on information.
+Please see the scheduled sessions below.

 Where you can find detailed instructions: Existing CTEP-IAM user SOP New CTEP-IAM user SOP